 8. Pumpkin Protein Smoothie

 Pumpkin is full of beta-carotene, which converts into vitamin A in the body, according to the Journal of Nutrition.
 Thanks to the canned stuff, you can have pumpkin all year round and get all the nutritional goodness this gourd provides.
-(Just remember to choose organic pumpkin purée, and make sure not to pick up pumpkin pie filling by accident!)
+(Just remember to choose unsweetened pumpkin purée, and make sure not to pick up pumpkin pie filling by accident!)

 In addition to being a solid source of iron, pumpkins are also known to aid in weight loss.
 According to Jonny Bowden, PhD, a clinical nutrition specialist, pumpkin is a low-calorie, high-fiber food that helps to curb your appetite thanks to its ability to slow down overall digestion compared to low-fiber foods.